Grovety/crowpanel_settings/README.md

 *Example of filled fields and successful response from the board.*

 ## How to use C script

+You can use C script in your projects:

 1. Download and install [ESP-IDF extension for VS Code](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension)
 2. Copy `uart.c` and `uart.h` files into your project folder